AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ### Sent receipt

-A sent receipt informs the sender whether the message has been sent successfully to the server or recipient.
+A sent receipt informs the sender whether the message has been sent successfully to the server or the recipient.

 ![Sent and read receipt](../../assets/images/sent_receipt.png)